Mork Family Department Advisory Board

 University of Texas, B.S.
 Petroleum Engineering, 1989

-Kyle Koerner (MSPE 1999) is a petroleum industry consultant in Houston, Texas.
+Kyle Koerner (MSPE 1999) is a senior business development advisor with Marathon Oil Company in Houston, Texas.
 He started his career in 1989 as a reservoir engineer with Bechtel, operator of the giant Elk Hills oil field in California.
 Throughout his career, he has held a variety of roles of increasing responsibility with small to Fortune 100 firms in engineering, strategic planning, and leadership of multi-disciplined subsurface, acquisition & divestiture and project teams in California, Texas, West Africa and Brazil.
 He holds a BSPE from the University of Texas, an MSPE from the University of Southern California and is a Certified Petroleum Engineer in California.
-He currently resides in Houston with his wife Heather and their three children: Carolyn (14), Laura (13) and William (8).
+He currently resides in Houston with his wife Heather and their three children: Carolyn (15), Laura (14) and William (9).